jjgraphix/KGuiV2/README.md

 * KGuiV2.exe will be compiled in the 'bin' directory under 'Debug'
 * Put 'vcomp140.dll' and 'ramtest.dll' from your Karhu's './x64/' directory into the new KGuiV2.exe directory
 * Run the program

+# TODO:
+- Fix bug with start button not activating the first time
+- Options to auto-calculate test size and threads
+- Finish history feature